 Yet, in spite of this lack of trust, Nigeria has quickly grown to become a leading hub for African e-commerce startups—a testament to the potential size of the market as businesses jostle for access to Nigeria’s 180 million-strong population.
 It also speaks to the resilience of Nigerian entrepreneurs—and the patience of customers—because the market has never had a stable and ubiquitous technology platform to enable easy payment for goods and services.

-In just two years, Nigeria has become PayPal’s 3rd largest mobile e-commerce market with transactions of $819 million expected in 2016.
 But things are changing rapidly.
 In just two years since PayPal launched in Nigeria, it has seen the country rocket to its third largest mobile e-commerce market in the world with transactions of some $610 million in 2015 via a phone.
 PayPal says it’s on course to hit $819 million this year.
 However, most of PayPal’s business in Nigeria to date is focused on Nigerians purchasing internationally and not on small local merchants.
 Therein lies a big opportunity for local players.

 For merchants, the payments problem is one that needs to be solved urgently as young, mostly bootstrapped, start-ups struggle to turn cash positive.
 It isn’t just an e-commerce problem either as regular people simply want the convenience of paying bills and making transactions without having to stand in long lines at the banks or have to visit a physical business address.